micropython/micropython/docs/library/uhashlib.rst

 * SHA1 - A previous generation algorithm.
-Not recommended for new usages, but SHA1 is a part of number of Internet standards and existing applications, so boards targeting network connectivity and interoperatiability will try to provide this.
+Not recommended for new usages, but SHA1 is a part of number of Internet standards and existing applications, so boards targeting network connectivity and interoperability will try to provide this.

 * MD5 - A legacy algorithm, not considered cryptographically secure.
-Only selected boards, targeting interoperatibility with legacy applications, will offer this.
+Only selected boards, targeting interoperability with legacy applications, will offer this.

 Constructors